-The Roman amphitheatre in Alexandria in Egypt is a large circular Roman theatre and the only one of its type to be found in the country.
+The Roman amphitheatre in Alexandria in Egypt is a large circular Roman theatre, and the only one of its kind to be found in the country.
 Though often referred to as an amphitheatre, the site is actually that of a small Roman theatre rather than a larger sporting arena.

 Excavations at the site were initially undertaken in search of the grave of Alexander the Great, however the 4th century Ancient Roman theatre was uncovered instead.